YulanLiu/scintillation/README.md

 # (4) -plot, --plot        plot the dynamic spectrum, ACF and secendary.
 Options: all, dysp, acf, sec
 # (5) -s, --savefigure     save the dysp
 # (6) -q, --quiet          Do not print text information.

+# # combine files into one dynamic spectrum. there have to use txt files or exsist txt files
+python combine.py files